-It is perhaps stating the obvious that the short format allows for an experimental approach for the medium of film.
-Yet, while the experimental and the boundary breaking are for many what defines the unique nature of the short film, there are still countless shorts whose success comes from there general adherence to rules of genre and narrative.
-Certainly – for live action fiction shorts at least – the tenets of social realism still loom large amongst many films, often exploring the important political and social issues of the day.
-Immigration, sexuality, identity and climate change have all been examined in numerous popular short films in which naturalism is the order of the day.
-But a number of recent of high profile shorts have become significant for the way in which they initially appear to be traditional works of the social realist vein, but quickly undercut the established rules of the genre.
-What results is a new breed that both conform to and shatter formal genre boundaries.
+It is perhaps stating the obvious that the short format allows for an experimental approach to the medium of film.
+Yet, while the experimental and the boundary-breaking are, for many, what defines the unique nature of the short film, there are still countless shorts whose success comes from their general adherence to rules of genre and narrative.
+Certainly–for live-action fiction shorts at least–the tenets of social realism still loom large amongst many films, often exploring the important political and social issues of the day.
+Immigration, sexuality, identity, and climate change have all been examined in numerous popular short films in which naturalism is the order of the day.
+But a number of recent high-profile shorts have become significant for the way in which they initially appear to be traditional works of the social realist vein but quickly undercut the established rules of the genre—what results is a new breed that both conforms to and shatters formal genre boundaries.

 But the film’s climax totally flips everything on its head.
-After the tension builds, we’re thrust into an abstract dance sequence in which characters converge in a choreographed sequence as the camera follows them as they contort their bodies and faces before coming together and forming an mass of writhing torsos.
-It’s a striking and remarkable sequence – made all the more distinct when compared with what has gone before — that flirts between a sense of liberation and of the ridiculous.
+After the tension builds, we’re thrust into an abstract dance sequence in which characters converge in a choreographed sequence as the camera follows them as they contort their bodies and faces before coming together and forming a mass of writhing torsos.
+It’s a striking and remarkable sequence–made all the more distinct when compared with what has gone before—that flirts between a sense of liberation and of the ridiculous.
 Yet while the change in dramatic tone is certainly jarring, it still makes sense within the context of the film and transforms a tightly formal piece of work into something much more elegiac.

 Realism will still continue to be one of the dominant modes within narrative fiction short filmmaking.
 But the examples of the films mentioned above show how its tropes continue to be changed and morphed into new modes of storytelling that allow a generation unsure of what reality constitutes the chance to explore their truths and experiences.